-Erica works with local and federal partners to advance patient safety in healthcare.
-In February 2018, she served as an advocate for safer use of antibiotics through the Pew Charitable Trusts’ annual “Super People against Superbugs” event on Capitol Hill.
-She is a member of the Blue Cross Blue Shield of Louisiana Hospital Advisory Committee, Quality Insights Outpatient Antibiotic Stewardship Advisory Group, and provides collaborative support for the Louisiana Hospital Association and eQHealth Solutions.
+Ms. Washington works with local and federal partners to ensure patient safety in healthcare.
+In February 2018, she served as an advocate for safer use of antibiotics through the Pew Charitable Trusts’ annual antibiotic stewardship event titled “Super People against Superbugs” on Capitol Hill.
+She participates with the Blue Cross Blue Shield of Louisiana Hospital Advisory Committee, Quality Insights Outpatient Antibiotic Stewardship Advisory Group, and provides collaborative support for stakeholders with the Louisiana Hospital Association and eQHealth Solutions.

-Erica attended Tulane University’s School of Public Health and Tropical Medicine (Tulane SPHTM) to pursue her Master’s in Public Health.
-She is certified in public health (CPH), infection control (CIC), and healthcare quality (CPHQ).
-Erica’s professional affiliations include Council of State and Territorial Epidemiologists, Association for Professionals in Infection Control and Epidemiology (Past President of the Greater New Orleans Chapter), Society for Healthcare Epidemiology of America, and the Society for Epidemiologic Research.
-Her current volunteer positions include serving as President-Elect of Tulane Alumni Association, WWNO-NPR Executive Council, and Junior League of New Orleans Joint Council.
-She previously served as Board Chairman for Luke’s House Clinic.
+Erica is certified in public health (CPH), infection control (CIC), and healthcare quality (CPHQ).
+Her professional affiliations include Council of State and Territorial Epidemiologists, Association for Professionals in Infection Control and Epidemiology (past president of Greater New Orleans Chapter), Society for Healthcare Epidemiology of America, and the Society for Epidemiologic Research.
+Her current volunteer positions include serving as president-elect of Tulane Alumni Association, WWNO-NPR Executive Council, and Junior League of New Orleans Joint Council.
+She previously served as board chairman for Luke’s House Clinic.